Veriori-S-A/vaiot-build-tools/docs/init.md

 ## Initializing the environment

-### 1. Place `init.sh` file in a chosen directory where you wish to place all the necessary blockchain node files.
+### 1. Place `bootstrap.sh` file in a chosen directory where you wish to place all the necessary blockchain node files.
 <br />

-### 2. Make sure you have Docker installed, then run `init.sh` and follow the on-screen instructions.
+### 2. Make sure you have Docker installed, then run `bootstrap.sh` and follow the on-screen instructions.

 #### If something goes wrong, delete all newly created files and folders and try again.
 If the problem persists, get in touch with your VAIOT contact.
 <br />